Naval Strike Missile: Design and features

+Base variant - ship launched

-The state-of-the-art design and use of composite materials is meant to give the missile sophisticated stealth capabilities.
+The state-of-the-art design and use of composite materials are meant to give the missile sophisticated stealth capabilities.
 The missile will weigh slightly more than 400 kg and have a range of more than 185 km.
 NSM is designed for littoral waters ("brown water") as well as for open sea ("green water and blue water") scenarios.
-The usage of a high strength titanium alloy blast/fragmentation warhead from TDW is in line with the modern lightweight design and features insensitive high-explosive.
+The usage of a high-strength titanium alloy blast/fragmentation warhead from TDW is in line with the modern lightweight design and features insensitive high-explosive.
 Warhead initiation is by a void-sensing Programmable Intelligent Multi-Purpose Fuze designed to optimise effect against hard targets.

 Like its Penguin predecessor, NSM is able to fly over and around landmasses, travel in sea skim mode, and then make random manoeuvres in the terminal phase, making it harder to stop by enemy countermeasures.
 While the Penguin is a yaw-to-turn missile, NSM is based on bank-to-turn flight (see Yaw (flight) and flight control).
 In 2016, it was confirmed by the Royal Norwegian Navy that NSM also can attack land targets.

 The target selection technology provides NSM with a capacity for independent detection, recognition, and discrimination of targets at sea or on the coast.
 This is possible by the combination of an imaging infrared (IIR) seeker and an onboard target database.
-NSM is able to navigate by GPS, inertial and terrain reference systems.
+NSM is able to navigate by GPS, inertial and TERCOM systems.

 After being launched into the air by a solid rocket booster which is jettisoned upon burning out, the missile is propelled to its target in high subsonic speed by a turbojet sustainer engine—leaving the 125 kg multi-purpose blast/fragmentation warhead to do its work, which in case of a ship target means impacting the ship at or near the water line.

+NSM CDS (coastal defence system)

+Polish variant

 An NSM coastal battery consists of three missile launch vehicles (MLV), one battery command vehicle (BCV), three combat command vehicles (CCV), one mobile communication center (MCC), one mobile radar vehicle (MRV) with TRS-15C radar, one transport and loading vehicle (TLV), and one mobile workshop vehicle (MWV).
 Each MLV carries 4 missiles and can be connected to the CCV by optical fiber or radio up to 10 km away; up to 6 launchers with 24 missiles can be netted together at once.
 When installed on ships, NSMs can be deck-mounted in packs of one, two, three, four, or six launchers.
 Total installation weight, including electronics and cabling, is 8600 lb for 4 launchers, 17000 lb for 8 launchers, and 26000 lb for 12 launchers.

+Australian variant

+The fire unit was developed by Kongsberg Defence Australia and Thales Australia.
+The fire unit is made of: